Skip to content

 • Tips for Choosing a Wooden TV Unit

-When choosing a wooden TV unit, there are a few practical matters to consider.
+When choosing a wooden TV unit, there are several practical matters to consider.
 First, measure the width of your television and ensure the unit is at least 20 cm wider on each side for a proportionate look.
-Also, think about ventilation: media players and set-top boxes produce heat, so closed compartments ideally need air circulation.
-Choose sufficient cable holes at the back for a sleek, tidy appearance.
+Also, consider ventilation: media players and set-top boxes generate heat, so closed compartments ideally have air circulation.
+Choose sufficient cable holes at the back for a neat, tidy appearance.
 A wooden TV unit on legs gives a lighter, airier effect than a model standing directly on the floor.

-A wooden TV unit is more than just functional furniture — it's a statement piece in your living room.
-The warm appeal of solid wood brings character and coziness to any space.
-Whether you choose timeless oak, rich walnut, or exotic mango wood — every wooden TV unit from Industrial Home is crafted traditionally and delivered custom-made.
+A wooden TV unit is more than just functional furniture — it's a statement in your living room.
+The warm appearance of solid wood brings character and coziness to any space.
+Whether you choose timeless oak, rich walnut, or exotic mango wood — every wooden TV unit from Industrial Home is crafted by hand and delivered custom-made.
 Configure your ideal TV unit in our 3D tool and receive it within 7 to 10 weeks.
 Free delivery in the Netherlands, Belgium, and Germany.

 Design your dining table directly — choose material, shape, and size